 The patient’s care plan includes input from their referring provider as needed.

-Dr. Behrens: “We make sure to keep referring providers informed about the results of the patient evaluation, including any sleep study results.
-We often coordinate with the referring providers about medication choices to maximize a patient’s sleep at night and minimize daytime sleepiness.
-We can also coordinate the management of interrelated conditions, including respiratory health, cardiac health and mental health.”
+Doctors make sure to keep referring providers informed about the results of the patient evaluation, including any sleep study results.
+They often coordinate with the referring providers about medication choices to maximize a patient’s sleep at night and minimize daytime sleepiness.
+They can also coordinate the management of interrelated conditions, including respiratory health, cardiac health and mental health.

 To work with Novant Health Sleep Medicine or to refer a patient, call: